hugodiz/TextUtilsDNA/README.md

 ExcelDNA will automatically produce 32 and 64-bit versions of the **xll** if you build the project in Visual Studio - you'll then use the appropriate one for your system (meaning, check the *bitness* of your Excel version).
 The above link to "ExcelDna - What and why" does a very good job of explaining what an **xll** is and how it relates to the other types of Excel add-ins available.

 ## Getting Started
-Documentation work in progress - but it's going to be pretty much the same process one would go through with any other **xll** C API Excel add-in, in general, and any other ExcelDNA add-in, in particular.
+Documentation work in progress - but it's going to be pretty much the same process one would go through with any other **xll** add-in, in general, and any other ExcelDNA add-in, in particular.

 As a helpful reference by analogy, a very similar structure can be seen in the following github link, because those too are Excel functions made in .NET and exposed to Excel using ExcelDNA: https://github.com/Excel-DNA/XFunctions